2,000 coronavirus case increase in one week

 TOPEKA, Kan.
-(KSNT) — The state’s top doctor is putting blame on mass gatherings and lax county guidelines for the substantial increase in coronavirus cases in Kansas.
+(KSNW) – The state’s top doctor is putting blame on mass gatherings and lax county guidelines for the substantial increase in coronavirus cases in Kansas.

 According to Kansas Department of Health and Environment (KDHE) Secretary Lee Norman, after Governor Kelly relinquished power to county officials on May 27th, cases have been rapidly increasing.